vaniaas/Light-Detection-System/README.md

 2. Upload the provided **Arduino code** to your board.
 3. Monitor light detection output via the **Serial Monitor**.
 4. The **LED** will turn on in dark conditions and turn off in bright conditions.

-Feel free to contribute and improve this project! 🚀